alxrzhnkv/unisender-notifications-channel/README.md

 ],
 ```

 This key will be used as default key for all notifications.
-You can always override it for required notifications.
+You can always override it for concrete notifications.

 ## Documentation